pozitron57/plotnik/README.md

         center=[5.5, 4.5],
     )

-    # When second argument in .to() is 'volume', it draws a line until volume v2 and calculate
+    # When the second argument in the .to() method is 'volume', the function draws a line up to
-    # needed pressure for that.
-Then use end_p(process) to get this pressure value.
+    # volume v2 and calculates the required pressure.
+To retrieve this pressure value, use end_p(process)
     d += (T1:= Iso_t().at(v1, p1).to(v2, 'volume').dot('both').label(1,2) )
     p2 = end_p(T1)

     d += (Q1:= Adiabatic().to(v3, 'volume') )
     p3 = end_p(Q1)

-    # common_pv calculates v,p where isothermal through the start point and adiabatic process throught the
+    # common_pv calculates the volume (v) and pressure (p) at the intersection of an isothermal process
-    # end point crosses
+    # passing through the start point and an adiabatic process passing through the end point.
     v4, p4 = common_pv(v1,p1, v3,p3)
     d += Iso_t().to(v4, 'volume').dot('both').label(3,4)